 health literacy applies to both the person or organization (such as a hospital) giving the information and the person getting the information

 doctors, nurses, therapists and others who care for patients

 a person whose job it is to take care of the health of others

 eating well, getting regular exercise, and seeing your doctor for routine checkups

 when you can no longer hear some or all sounds

 the organ that pumps blood through your body

 muscle that pumps blood received from veins into arteries throughout the body.
 The heart is positioned in the chest behind the sternum (breastbone); in front of the trachea (windpipe), esophagus (tube connecting throat to stomach) and aorta (main artery in the body); and above the diaphragm (main muscle of breathing).

-abnormal heart rhythm where the heart beats too slowly
+abnormal heart rhythm where your heart beats too slowly

-a disorder of the electrical system of the heart.
-There are different kinds of heart block, some more serious than others.
-Heart block may be a reason a person would need a pacemaker.
+a disorder of the electrical system of your heart.
+There are different kinds of heart block, some are more serious than others.
+Heart block may be a reason you would need a pacemaker

 an unusual sound heard between heartbeats